 All developers who submit to IndieCade and indicate interest in IXC are eligible to attend, however, reservations are required.
 All funders and sponsors are invited by special arrangement with IndieCade.
 Passes to IndieXchange are also available for purchase.

 Developers who have submitted to IndieCade are able to attend the event free of charge on a first-come, first-serve basis.
 Each applicant team receives at least two passes, with a potential for more if space is available.
 Passes to IndieXchange are also available for purchase.

 The IndieXchange provides a unique opportunity for attendees to develop practical skills that will help them improve, showcase, and pitch their projects.
 It also allows developers to connect with key players in the industry and the arts while putting them face-to-face with platform representatives, mentors, and advisors.
 Even if you aren’t interested in the IXC for your current project, or already have secured a publishing deal, this is a prime opportunity for building long-term relationships that may benefit your future work.

 The goal of the IndieXchange is to be relevant to the wide range of game developers who create independent work and submit to IndieCade.
 It is by drawing this diverse group together that we actively work to create programming, networking, showcases, discussion groups, workshops, meetings, and resources that are helpful and meaningful.
 We are also open to input from the community.

 IndieCade accepts talks from submitting developers.
 Talk submissions are primarily considered for our GameU and IndieXchange tracks at the Festival but will also be recommended to other events if they are a good fit.
-Talk submissions are due by April 30th.
-Should you wish to submit a talk for consideration, please do so with THIS FORM.
-If you would like to submit, but cannot do so by the deadline, please contact us at email@example.com.
+The talk submission deadline for 2019 has passed.